Wooty-B/LX2K_Guide/README.md

 <a name="notes"/>

-## C. Important Notes
+## Important Notes

 - Onboard Gigabit Ethernet may not work out-of-the-box, must apply kernel patches or use USB (or PCIe) Ethernet adaptor.
   - Using Linux kernel 5.14 (or newer) all on-board ports work.
   - You can build an older kernel with SolidRun patches from the [SolidRun GitHub page](https://github.com/SolidRun/linux-stable).
 - nVidia GPU's only support framebuffer at time of writing (no hardware acceleration)
 - SolidRun firmware images can be downloaded as [UEFI](https://images.solid-run.com/LX2k/lx2160a_uefi) or [U-Boot](https://images.solid-run.com/LX2k/lx2160a_build) (like on Rasperry/Pi or other popular SBC).
+  - UEFI one is highly recommended
 - The EDKII UEFI BIOS will sometimes hang at splash under certain reboot conditions.
   - simply wait a few seconds and boot again
 - If you experience frequent crashing, no wake from sleep, etc., make sure GRUB Linux Defaults are set as well as disabling sleep/hybernate services.
 - At time of writing there appears to be minor window boarder and text artifacting on occasion; shouldn't affect overall experience.
 - Booting with some keyboards (usually gaming ones) may not register during POST and will not respond to input.
 Once booted into Linux drivers will pick up any non-standard keyboards.
 I.e.: You may need a 2nd generic USB keyboard to highlight BIOS options.
 - Use Wayland over X11 if at all possible, X has much more bugs with GPU acceleration and Wayland has the ability to launch X windows anyways.

  <a name="prereq"/>

-## D. Prerequisites
+## Prerequisites

 You will need the following items:
  - 512MB+ MicroSD card